General Inpatient Child and Adolescent Psychiatry at

 Goal

-To provide first-year fellows with an in-depth exposure to the evaluative and treatment modalities used in intensive inpatient child and adolescent psychiatry.
+To provide first-year fellows with in-depth exposure to the evaluative and treatment modalities used in intensive inpatient child and adolescent psychiatry.

 Objectives